 The Adoniram and Ann Judson Story

-Missionary Adoniram Judson was born on this date, August 9, in 1788.
+Missionary Adoniram Judson was born on August 9 in 1788.

-You can read her review of the Torchlighters DVD, The Adoniram and Ann Judson Story, and watch a trailer for the DVD below.
+You can read a review of the Torchlighters DVD, The Adoniram and Ann Judson Story by the Kids of Courage student reviewer, Elise Wixtrim, and watch a trailer for the DVD below.

 Adoniram and Anne Judson, missionaries to Burma (Myanmar), led very interesting lives.
 Even though many people told them they couldn’t go to such an unreached and dangerous country, the couple was successful in ministering to the native people of that land.
 The Torchlighters animated special about their life is equally fascinating.

 The missionaries Judson have a calling in Burma, and that is to translate the Bible using the only known English-to-Burmese dictionary.
 However, along the way, they find much opposition to the message of the Gospel.
 The local Buddhist priests, especially, are afraid of what the missionaries will do.

 Eventually, Adoniram is sent to prison under suspicion of spying for the British, who are enemies of Burma.
 As the prisoners and their guards, along with Anne Judson and their child, flee the British army, Adoniram loses the Bible translation – however, a recent convert and friend of the missionaries finds the sole copy of the Burmese Bible, wrapped in a pillowcase.

 After Adoniram and Anne are released, they continue to translate and grow the Burmese church, even after the deaths of Anne and their child.
 This is a beautiful story, an example of dedicated missionaries to a lost world.
 I highly recommend the Torchlighters version of the story of Anne and Adoniram Judson; it is well-written and entertaining.